vyos/vyos-documentation/docs/vpn/wireguard.rst

    (FQDN).
 Using a FQDN will result in unexpected behavior.

-The last step is to define an interface route for 10.2.0.0/24 to get through the wireguard interface `wg01`.
+The last step is to define an interface route for 10.2.0.0/24 to get through the WireGuard interface `wg01`.
 Multiple IPs or networks can be defined and routed, the last check is allowed-ips which either prevents or allows the traffic.